bobrecio/mashpodder-mod/README.md

 Linux is one of my hobbies.
 I've been using it since 1996.
 But I'm no an expert.
 And I only learn things as I need to know them.
 I'm not fluent with BASH or AWK or SED or XML.
 Therefore, I was excited to come across bashpodder - and then mashpodder.

+### What's different? ###
+The parse_rss.XSL file returns more information: URL, PodcastTitle, Season+Episode ("s00e00"), EpisodeTitle.
+Then, in the .sh file we parse the lines and make a filename in the format of "s00e00_EpisodeTitle.mp3".

 Thanks!
 -Bob.

 ### to-do...
 1. Deal with episodes that are missing episode and/or season numbers.
+2. Are there any other nodes that have good information??